 In the case of growth stock mutual funds, fund managers have an active role to play.
 They continually evaluate and alter the stocks held by the fund.
 So, managers with at least 5 to 10 years of experience in the industry are preferred.
 Though, if a new manager is showing big gains, it’s still okay to hold a relatively small amount of your portfolio in that fund.

 Investing in growth stock mutual fund implies holding the money long term, usually for decades.
-So it is advisable to judge the long term rate of returns of the fund before choosing.
-Only those funds should be chosen which perform consistently.
+So, it is advisable to judge the long term rate of returns of the fund before choosing.
+Only funds that perform consistently should be selected.

 Note – I am not getting paid to endorse any of these funds.